acktie/Acktie-Mobile-iOS-Airprint/documentation/index.md

 ##### jobName (optional)
 This property give you the option to customize the job name displayed in the print manager.
 If one is not given the filename (file.ext (e.g print.pdf)) is used.

-##### view (Required for iPad)
+##### view or navBarButton(Required for iPad)
 This property specifies where to display the print dialog pop-up on an iPad.
-This option is ignored on the iPhone so it is safe to specify it all the time for universal apps.
+These options are ignored on the iPhone so it is safe to specify it all the time for universal apps.

+navBarButton must be a button assigned to the navigation bar.
+If you want the print pop-up on a button in the middle of a view use the view option.

+See app.js for examples.

 #### Callbacks (optional)